 October 12, 2013

 In the weeks following the Vermont 100, I lost my focus.
-High as a kite and happy as could be, I went into Cascade Crest perhaps a little too confident in my abilities to run well on a very challenging course.
+Riding on the tailwinds of a dream race performance, I went into Cascade Crest perhaps a little too confident in my abilities to run well on a very challenging course.
 I’m a mountain girl after all, am I not?

 The result was deeply humbling.
 I went out too hard, neglected my nutrition/electrolytes, and wound up having to drop at mile 60.
 I learned many difficult lessons that day, all recounted in detail during my interview with Far North Endurance.